SaaS Sales Interview Tips

 Sales interview tip 1: Research the Company

 Yep, the standard ‘research the company’ is often overlooked or underbaked.
-Be sure to spend time really thinking about the company’s market opportunity and how your profile and skills align to maximise it.
+Be sure to spend time really thinking about the company’s market opportunity and role scope, and how your profile aligns.

 Remember, the moment the interview starts, you’re showcasing your sales skills.
-Knowing a company and solution background shows how well you can internalise product features and benefits and prepare smart insight questions based on this.
-So, aim to show you express your enthusiasm about their company and the products that they sell.
+Knowing a company and solution background shows how well you can internalise product features and benefits and prepare smart questions based on this.
+More importantly it’s an example of how you show up for your prospect meetings.

 Sales interview tip 2: Showcase your Storytelling Skills

 Sales interviews are about effective communication.
 Interviewers will be assessing your communication skills through the lens of ‘how you will communicate with our customers’.
 And the role of good storytelling in sales can’t be underestimated.
-Your customer will have glazed eyes if you’re talking features and product jargon, but will engage if listening to a story about how a similar customer solved a problem they are facing.
+Your customer may be nodding politely if you’re talking features and product jargon, but will truly engage if listening to a story about how a similar customer solved a problem they are facing.

-Have a raft of stories ready, but be sure to keep them sharp and succinct whilst balancing talking and listening.
-Have strong narratives that you’ve rehearsed when answering questions like, “Tell me about your career so far,” or “What are your career goals?”, or “Tell me about a deal that you lost and what you learnt”.
+Have stories ready, but be sure to keep them sharp and succinct whilst balancing talking and listening.
+These should be strong narratives that you’ve rehearsed when answering questions like, “Tell me about your career so far,” or “What are your career goals?”, or “Tell me about a deal that you lost and what you learnt from the experience”.

 Sales interview tip 3: Articulate your Sales Methodology

-One of the key sales interview tips is to ensure you’re prepared to articulate how you sell and how you leverage different sales methodologies applicable to the customer context.
+An important sales interview tips is to being able to articulate how you sell and how you leverage different sales methodologies applicable to the customer context.
 Don’t assume because your interviewer knows sales that they aren’t looking for strong detail on this – they want to see how well trained you are and your instinct for the deal.
-41% of SaaS start-ups are eyeing vertical markets rather than horizontal market opportunities, so it’s likely you’ll encounter hiring managers who want to know how you differentiate your approach.

 Sales interview tip 4: Communicate your Sales Discipline Effectively

 The less glamorous aspect of selling is how you ‘chop wood and carry water’.
-Good hiring managers will probe to understand how disciplined and hard-working you are – especially when riding the ups and downs of a sales role.
+Sales leaders will want to understand how disciplined and hard-working you are – especially when riding the ups and downs of a sales role.
 Why?
-They know that work ethic and discipline usually trump talent when it comes to dictating who will be an elite performer within a sales team.
+Because they know that work ethic and discipline usually trump talent when it comes to dictating who will be an elite performer within a sales team.

 Sales Interview Tip 5: Be clear on your numbers

-You must be across your numbers and be clear on how you achieved them.
+You must, must, must be across your numbers and be clear on how you achieved them.

-Interviewers aren’t expecting perfect results from you.
-Rather, they want to know what worked well for you, what didn’t, and how you used data to change your approach or draw insights for the future.
-Most will want to see that you understand your conversion ratios and that you reverse engineer your target into daily, monthly, and quarterly activity to reach your sales quota.
+Interviewers aren’t expecting outstanding results quarter in, quarter out.
+Rather, they want to see consistent strong performance.
+Show that you know what worked well for you, what didn’t, and how you used data to change your approach or draw insights for the future.
+Go into your conversion ratios and demonstrate that you reverse engineer your target into daily, monthly, and quarterly activity to reach your sales quota.

 Sales Interview Tip 6: Showcase your sales superpowers

 What sales strengths do you want the interview to remember you for?
-Pick a couple that are authentic and relevant for the role and context of the company.
+Pick 2-3 that are authentic to you and relevant for the role and context of the company.
 Prepare some strong stories that highlight how you leveraged those strengths to win.

 Example Sales Interview Questions